sorbet/sorbet.run/docs/talks/RubyKaigi2019/index.md

 ## Why not open source yet?

-- Philosophy: Ship something good
+- Philosophy: Make experience great
-- Add more beta folks in batches
+  - Slowly expand private beta
   - Mix of small, medium, and large codebases
   - Once the experience is good for a batch, ship it
-- This summer
+- Date: Summer 2019
 - https://stripe.com/blog

 Note: